Central Casting and the Golden Age of Hollywood

 Central Casting was the first stop for many actors looking to break into the industry.
 In the late 1920s and early 1930s, it was common for actors with screen credits to continue to work as Background Actors between principal roles.
 Many actors and actresses from the Golden Age of Hollywood, like John Wayne and Carole Lombard, registered and worked for Central Casting early in their careers.

-While a lot has changed in the last 93 years, Central Casting remains the leading background casting company in the industry and it's still free and easy to become a Background Actor with us.
+While a lot has changed in the last 93 years, Central Casting remains the leading background casting company in the industry and it’s still free and easy to become a Background Actor with us.
 The first step is to register with one of our offices in Los Angeles, New York, Georgia, or Louisiana.
-The registration process is different in each office, so be sure to check out your location's Register page for all the information you need to get started.
+The registration process is different in each office, so be sure to check out your location’s Sign Up page for all the information you need to get started.
 Want to register your child?
 We also cast babies 15 days old to teenagers 17 years old.